abeocap/blog/_posts/2020-10-20-using-governance.md

 To vote on a proposal, use [Etherscan](https://ropsten.etherscan.io/address/0x5a037422532492e8a69b5afbffc21c68a9c4031e#writeProxyContract).

+On Ropsten, you have 30 minutes to vote on a proposal once it's submitted.
+On mainnet, it's one week.

 Make sure you have CAP staked in the governance contract.

 Then use the `castVote` method with the `proposalId` you're voting on (this is provided when you submit the proposal) along with your support, which should be `true` (for) or `false` (against).

 Your vote is now counted!

-Once the voting period is over, if your proposal receives more against votes than for votes, it is cancelled.
-Otherwise, it becomes executable.

 ### Executing a proposal

 A proposal that receives more for votes than against votes, and a total of more than 4,000 votes, becomes executable.
+Otherwise it is rejected.

+On Ropsten, a valid proposal becomes executable after 3 days.
+On mainnet, after one week.

 Anyone can execute it by using the `executeProposal` method on the governance contract's [Etherscan page](https://ropsten.etherscan.io/address/0x5a037422532492e8a69b5afbffc21c68a9c4031e#writeProxyContract).
 Enter the `proposalId` (for `payableAmount`, enter 0).